 As responsible entity of the Cromwell Ipswich City Heart Trust ARSN 154 498 923 (ICH or the Trust), Cromwell Funds Management Limited ABN 63 114 782 777, AFSL 333214 (CFM) is the issuer of this ASIC Benchmarks and Disclosure Principles guide (Guide) which should be read in conjunction with the attached Product Disclosure Statement for the Trust dated 16 December 2011 (PDS).
 As at the date of this Guide, the Trust is closed to new investments.
-The Trust has a 7-year term during which unitholders have no right to withdraw.
+The Trust's original 7-year term expired in December 2018.
+Trust unitholders voted to extend the term of the Trust by four and a half years, until 28 June 2023, during which unitholders have no right to withdraw.